-Facebook CEO Sheryl Sandberg says it's ok for women to cry at work, share emotions and be honest about their femininity.
+Facebook's Sandberg says it's okay for women to cry at work

 Sandberg shot to global fame after her the publication of her best-selling book Lean In: Women, Work and the Will to Lead which talks about women's career struggles and advises women to "lean in" to reach their potential.

 It has drawn bouquets from admirers for articulating a new modern feminist vision and brickbats from critics who say her lofty position has made her out-of-touch with the gruelling personal cost of combining career and family.

 In an interview with India's Mint business daily, the 43-year-old admitted: "I cry at work," adding women are not "one type of person Monday through Friday" and "then a different person in the nights and weekend."

 "I think we are all of us emotional beings and it's okay for us to share that emotion at work," said Facebook's number two, who was named in Time magazine's 2013 list as one of the 100 most influential people in the world.

 Studies have shown women are more prone than men to cry at work because males are schooled not to cry in public and it can hurt their career progression.